HeringtonPress/HeringtonPress.github.io/systems/olc/olc-talents.md

 , but no elf will ever  one.

 ### Berzerker
 **Cleave**.
-When you reduce a creature to 0hp with an attack, make another attack with the same weapon against a target within range.
-You can cleave a number of targets in a single round equal to [HL].
+When you reduce a creature to 0hp with a melee attack, make another attack with the same weapon against a target within range.

 **Danger Sense**.
 You have +4 on saves when determining initiative and a +2 on saves to avoid damage from traps.